Armenian Stuffed Pumpkin with Rice and Fruit (Ghapama)

 Step 2: Making rice for stuffing

-Bring five cups of water to a boil and cook the rice like you will cook the pasta.
+Bring five cups of water to a boil and cook the rice like you will cook pasta.
 Add a pinch of salt and cook for 10 minutes.
 Drain and set it aside.

 Step 3: Preparing the filling